-Whitfield Parish Council currently has vacancies for Parish Councillors which can be filled immediately by the Co-option by the Parish Council.
+Whitfield Parish Council currently has vacancies for Parish Councillors.

 Quite often Councillors say that their duties occupy them for about 3 or 4 hours a week.
-Obviously there are some Councillors who spend more time than this – and some less, but in the main, being a Parish Councillor is an enjoyable way of contributing to your community and helping to make it a better place to live and work.
+Obviously there are some Councillors who spend more time than this – and some less, but in the main, being a Parish Councillor is an enjoyable and rewarding giving you the chance to contribute to your community, and to take part in shaping the place in which you live or work.

-If you are interested in becoming a Parish Councillor now or in the future, please send an introductory letter of application to the Parish Clerk.
-The letter should contain some personal and background information to demonstrate you have a interest in local matters, are able and willing to represent the Council and the community, have the time and commitment to attend meetings as necessary, along with reasons why you wish to become a councillor and what you think you would contribute to the Parish Council.
+If you are interested in becoming a Parish Councillor, please send an introductory letter of application to the Parish Clerk.
+The letter should contain some personal and background information to demonstrate you have an interest in local matters, are able and willing to represent the Council and the community, have the time and commitment to attend meetings as necessary, along with reasons why you wish to become a councillor and what you think you would contribute to the Parish Council.

 The Parish Clerk, Mrs Jo Matcham, is happy to answer any additional questions and to offer further guidance to any interested candidates.

 Good Councillors Guide [ LINK ]

 Table of Parish Council Powers [ LINK ]

 The current Vacancies can be filled by co-option, which is a simplified process that is used to appoint new Councillors without the need for an election.